bk138/droidVNC-NG/README.md

 * Reverse VNC.
 * Ability to connect to a UltraVNC-style Mode-2 repeater.
 * Functionality to provide default configuration via a JSON file.
+* Per-client mouse pointers on the controlled device.

 ## Contributing